DiRoots-Limited/DiRoots.FamilyReviser.Releases/README.md

 ### Who and how do we talk to?

 - DiRoots Limited software development team.
-- If you are facing issues regarding plugin update to new version workflow please contact our support team at support@diroots.com
+- If you are facing issues regarding plugin update to new version workflow please contact our [support team](mailto:support@diroots.com)

 Copyright 2021 DiRoots Limited.
 All Rights Reserved.